writerix/LitGame/README.md

 Instructor: [Ghassem Tofighi](https://ghassem.com/)

 LitGame is a literature trivia game.
 To play, one must match the order of quotations and sources from classic literature.
+Check out the [YouTube video demo.](https://www.youtube.com/watch?v=1tvs3lUiCcI)
 ![screenshot of game in progress](screenshot.jpg "Screenshot of game in progress")

 ## Featured Technologies